 We intend to enter into a separation agreement with Exelon prior to the distribution of shares of our common stock to Exelon shareholders.
 The separation agreement will provide for the allocation of assets and liabilities between us and Exelon and will establish certain rights and obligations between the parties following the distribution.
-We have not yet finalized all of the terms of the separation agreement, and we intend to include additional details on the terms of this agreement in an amendment to this information statement.

 Transfer of Assets and Assumption of Liabilities.
-The separation agreement will provide for certain transfers of assets and assumptions of liabilities that are necessary in connection with our separation from Exelon so that each of Exelon and the Company is allocated the assets necessary to operate its respective businesses and retains or assumes the liabilities allocated to it in accordance with the separation plan.
-The separation agreement will also provide for the settlement or extinguishment of certain liabilities and other obligations among Exelon and the Company.
+The separation agreement will identify certain transfers of assets and assumptions of liabilities that are necessary in advance of our separation from Exelon so that we and Exelon retain the assets of, and the liabilities associated with, our respective businesses.
+The separation agreement will also provide for the settlement or extinguishment of certain liabilities and other obligations between us and Exelon.
 See "Unaudited Pro Forma Condensed Consolidated Financial Statements."
+In particular, the separation agreement will generally provide that: